 Knowing he needed a new start, Thy saved enough money to come to Texas and ended up in Dallas.
 He was the manager of an IHOP restaurant, but got busted for public intoxication.
 At the same time, Thy and a friend started showing up at Bear Creek Community Church, where he met long-time UGM employee Lydia Webb, whose husband Dennis pastors the church.
 He learned about UGM.

 Thy is a servant to the Lord these days, and a graduate of the Discipleship Program.
-He wonders about the possibility of Seminary on down the line and started attending Eastfield College in the Spring of 2014.
-In the meantime, he’s handling security at the men’s shelter which right now means working full-time overseeing up to 14 Veterans participating in the Healthcare for Homeless Veterans program at UGM.
+He wonders about the possibility of Seminary down the line, so he began attending Eastfield College in the Spring of 2014.
+In the meantime, he’s handling security at the men’s shelter which means working full-time, and overseeing up to 14 Veterans participating in the Healthcare for Homeless Veterans program at UGM.

 Thy has overcome a lot and accomplished a lot.
-With Christ as the center of his life he’ll accomplish a whole lot more.
+With Christ at the center of his life, he’ll accomplish a whole lot more.